-- Compensation is performance-based with an emphasis on longer-term incentive awards.
-Approximately 82% of the CEO's 2018 compensation was variable or at risk, with the variable or at risk portion of 2018 compensation of each of the other NEOs averaging approximately 51%. - > Options: - generally vest over five years, with the first vesting only occurring in the year following the grant date, and expire six months after the final vesting; - > do not automatically vest upon a change of control; and - > cannot be re-priced without first obtaining the approval of the Shareholders, which has never been sought. - Paramount's CBRSUP has reasonable target levels, with the awards granted under the CBRSUP tied to performance goals (individual, departmental or corporate) and comprised of a cash component targeted to be 1/3 of the value of the award and a restricted share unit ("RSU") component targeted to be 2/3 of the value of the award, with the RSUs vesting over two years. - Paramount does not award any large perquisites and does not have any pension plans or other post-retirement obligations. - > A policy is in place prohibiting the hedging of Paramount's securities by officers and directors. - No loans can be made to Paramount's executives for any purpose, including the purchase of Paramount's securities. - Paramount's compensation program is regularly reviewed by Paramount's Compensation Committee, which is comprised exclusively of independent directors, to ensure it is competitive and consistent with the executive compensation programs of Paramount's peer group and does not encourage excessive risk taking by the NEOs. - The alignment of interests between Paramount's executives and its Shareholders is further strengthened by the fact that Paramount's CEO owns, controls or directs, directly or indirectly, approximately 23% of the Common Shares.
+- generally vest over five years, with the first vesting only occurring in the year following the grant date, and expire six months after the final vesting; - do not automatically vest upon a change of control; and - > cannot be re-priced without first obtaining the approval of the Shareholders, which has never been sought. - Paramount's CBRSUP has reasonable target levels, with the awards granted under the CBRSUP tied to performance goals (individual, departmental or corporate) and comprised of a cash component targeted to be 1/3 of the value of the award and a restricted share unit ("RSU") component targeted to be 2/3 of the value of the award, with the RSUs vesting over two years. - Paramount does not award any large perquisites and does not have any pension plans or other post-retirement obligations. - > A policy is in place prohibiting the hedging of Paramount's securities by officers and directors. - No loans can be made to Paramount's executives for any purpose, including the purchase of Paramount's securities. - Paramount's compensation program is regularly reviewed by Paramount's Compensation Committee, which is comprised exclusively of independent directors, to ensure it is competitive and consistent with the executive compensation programs of Paramount's peer group and does not encourage excessive risk taking by the NEOs. - The alignment of interests between Paramount's executives and its Shareholders is further strengthened by the fact that Paramount's CEO owns, controls or directs, directly or indirectly, approximately 25% of the Common Shares.